pantheon-systems/documentation/source/content/guides/global-cdn/05-https.md

 ### HTTPS Doesn't Provision with Incorrect AAAA Configurations

 Pantheon cannot not begin provisioning HTTPS if the Site Dashboard detects incorrect values set on AAAA records.
-Once you update the records using the recommended values, HTTPS will start to provision automatically.
+After you update the records using the recommended values, HTTPS will start to provision automatically.
 The values for AAAA records look similar, but they are distinct.

 ### Certificate Mismatch Browser Warning